-These Lemon Lavender Butter Cookies could make a great gift for family and friends!
-Bake them in the winter and they will bring summer closer to you.
+These Lemon Lavender Butter Cookies could make an excellent gift for family and friends!
+Bake them in the winter, and they will bring summer closer to you.

 They are light and have this hint of lavender that is delicate and delicious.
 The cookies are also not very sweet.

-I think I like the combination of lavender, butter and lemon, and I also like the fact that they are not glazed, filled with something or iced.
+I like the combination of lavender, butter, and lemon, and I also like that they are not glazed, filled with something, or iced.

-It might be exactly what you need to make when winter has no end in sight.
-If you live in a colder climate, like I do, winters are long, like almost 7 months long, so these cookies will definitely bring joy during these times.
+It might be precisely what you need to make when winter has no end in sight.
+If you live in a colder climate as I do, winters are long, almost seven months long, so these cookies will definitely bring joy during these times.

-I like cookies with coffee, but I like these cookies in particular with lavender tea, or lemon tea.
-I really recommend finding a good quality tea for them.
+I like cookies with coffee, but I like these cookies, particularly with lavender tea or lemon tea.
+I really recommend finding good quality tea for them.

-To make the cookies, you don’t need a lot of fancy ingredients, besides, well, the dried lavender.
-However, when you start baking, make sure you mise en place first.
+To make the cookies, you don't need a lot of fancy ingredients besides the dried lavender.
+However, before you start baking, make sure you mise en place first.

-Mise en place means that you need to gather your ingredients first and make sure you have everything you need and in the right amount.
+Mise en place means gathering your ingredients first and ensuring you have everything you need and in the right amount.

-There is nothing more annoying than to start mixing butter with sugar, to realize that you have no flour or eggs or something else that cannot be skipped in the recipe.
+There is nothing more annoying than mixing butter with sugar and realizing that you have no flour or eggs or something else that cannot be skipped in the recipe.

 Shape the dough into a bowl, wrap it in plastic foil and place it in the refrigerator for 30 minutes.